rodrigoecheverria/p1_cleaning/README.md

 *Note:* the script also corrects the 'BodyBody' typo in some variables.

 ### 2.5.
-Creates a tidy data set with the average of each variable for each
-         activity and each subject.
+Create a tidy data set with the average of each variable for each activity and each subject
 The script creates a tidy **wide** data set by calling `aggregate()` on the columns which are not subject nor label and sumarizes them with the `mean()` function.
 The differences between wide and long data and how they relate to